Chengdu: Wenshu Monastery

-Also named Xinxiang Monastery, Wenshu Monastery (文殊院) is the best preserved Buddhist temple in Chengdu.
-Initially built during the Tang dynasty, it has a history dating back 1,300 years.
+Also known as Xinxiang Monastery, Wenshu Monastery (文殊院) is Chengdu's best-preserved Buddhist temple.
+Originally built during the Tang dynasty, it has a history of 1,300 years.
 Parts of Xuanzang's skull are held in consecration here (as a relic).
 The traditional home of scholar Li Wenjing is on the outskirts of the complex.

 Baoguang Buddhist Temple

 Located in Xindu District, Baoguang Buddhist Temple (宝光寺) enjoys a long history and a rich collection of relics.
-It is believed that it was constructed during the East Han period and has appeared in written records since the Tang dynasty.
+It is believed to have been constructed during the East Han period and to have appeared in written records from the Tang dynasty onward.
 It was destroyed during the Ming dynasty in the early 16th century.
 In 1607, the ninth year of the reign of the Kangxi Emperor of the Qing dynasty, it was rebuilt.